-- □ Avoid locating parking areas at the front of sites. - □ Where possible use rear access lanes, which are a useful means of locating parking and servicing areas to the rear of buildings. - D Within the Village Precinct, encourage provision of comprehensive underground parking. - Uithin Activity Areas 3 and 4 use farm yard parking that provide parking for a number of dwellings. - Design farm yard car parks so that they relate directly to the dwelling they serve, and are overlooked by that dwelling. - □ Where possible locate vehicle entries away from pedestrian entries. - □ Avoid locating garages where they overlook the street. - □ Where significant earthworks are required to accommodate underground parking, the reinstated ground level should respond to surrounding landforms.
+- □ Avoid locating parking areas at the front of sites. - □ Where possible use rear access lanes, which are a useful means of locating parking and servicing areas to the rear of buildings. - Uithin Activity Areas 3 and 4 use farmyard parking that provide parking for a number of dwellings. - Design farmyard car parks so that they relate directly to the dwelling they serve, and are overlooked by that dwelling. - □ Where possible locate vehicle entries away from pedestrian entries. - □ Avoid locating garages where they overlook the street. - □ Where significant earthworks are required to accommodate underground parking, the reinstated ground level should respond to surrounding landforms.